 Am I expected to teach ESL during the extended practicum?

 If you are working with a teacher who has some responsibility for instructing students for whom English is a second language, it is expected that you will assume similar responsibilities.
 Since you are enrolled in an elementary program, it is expected that you will teach all subjects in the elementary curriculum, including instruction to ESL students.
-The exception to this is ESL instruction to newly arrived ESL students (“reception ESL”).

 You will not be granted permission to be absent during the practicum or during class time in order to attend a job interview.
 Such interviews should be scheduled for weekends or during after school hours.